We too are concerned with your safety at home!

-The safety of our patients - as well as that of their families - is of great importance to us at Erasmus MC.
-This is why we are particularly alert to any possible signs of domestic violence, neglect, or child or other abuse, for all patients throughout the hospital.
+We value the safety of our patients and their families.
+That’s why we are alert to any signs of domestic violence, neglect, child abuse or other forms of abuse.
+This applies to all patients throughout the hospital.

-Any kind of abuse or neglect is unacceptable.
-Care providers are often the first to recognize the physical or other effects of this kind of behavior.
-They therefore play an important role in identifying patients suffering from domestic violence, neglect, or child or other abuse, which is why all care providers at Erasmus MC work with the ‘Reporting code for domestic violence and child abuse’.
-All physicians and practitioners are legally bound to use the reporting code if they suspect domestic violence, neglect, and/or child or other abuse.
+Any form of abuse or neglect is unacceptable.
+Healthcare-providers are often the first to see the physical or other effects of such behaviour.
+That’s why they play an important role in raising concerns about patients who could be victims of domestic violence, neglect, child abuse or other forms of abuse.
+And this, in turn, is why all healthcare professionals at the Erasmus MC observe the ‘Code for reporting domestic violence and child abuse’.
+All physicians are required by law to follow the code if they suspect that a patient is the victim of domestic violence, neglect, child abuse or another form of abuse.

 Safety and security for all family members

-We are always alert to signs of domestic violence, neglect, and child abuse.
-In order to assess whether patients live in a safe family environment, we always complete an assessment form.
-Any signs of violence, neglect, or abuse are recorded in patients’ medicals records in all Erasmus MC departments.
-The information documented will take into account the complaint/injury that you or your child has and, if necessary, additional questions will be asked about your psychosocial situation.
+Our staff are always alert to signs of domestic violence, neglect and child abuse.
+They routinely complete a special form to assess whether a patient’s family environment is safe.
+At all hospital departments, any signs of violence, neglect or abuse are recorded in patients’ medicals files.
+We take full account of the complaint or injury affecting you or your child.
+If necessary, further questions are asked about your psychosocial situation.

-For example, a ‘child check’ or ‘family caregiver check’ will show whether any children or vulnerable elderly people are dependent on you, and who will take care of them if you are admitted with a serious condition.
+For example, we perform what is known as a ‘child check’ or ‘carer check’ to find out whether any children or vulnerable elderly people are dependent on you, and who is going to take care of them if you are admitted to hospital with a serious condition.

-If there are suspicions of problems at home and that assistance is needed, the physician will discuss this openly and honestly with you or - in the case of a minor - with the custodian and, if possible, with the child.
-We want to provide you with as much support in finding suitable assistance as possible, and we want to prevent problems from occurring or getting worse.
-The guiding principle is safety and security for all family members and the strengthening of family ties.
+If your physician suspects that there may be problems at home and that some form of help is needed, he or she will discuss this openly and frankly with you or, in the case of a minor, with the child’s guardian and, if possible, also with the child.
+Our aim is to help as much as possible in finding suitable assistance, and to prevent problems from arising or – where they are already evident – from getting any worse.
+Our overriding objective is to guarantee the safety of all family members and to strengthen family bonds.

-The physician can also call in the help of one of Erasmus MC’s domestic violence/child abuse special task officers.
-These are counsellors specialized in the field of domestic violence, child abuse, and elder abuse.
-All discussions with the task officers are strictly confidential.
+The physician may also call in the help of one of our social welfare officers specialising in domestic violence and child and elder abuse.
+The contents of all meetings with social welfare officers are strictly confidential.